We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Start a delayed diagnosis compensation claim

-For a friendly, informal discussion about whether you or a loved one might be entitled to compensation for a delayed diagnosis or misdiagnosis, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about whether you or a loved one might have a successful delayed diagnosis claim in South Wales, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.